opulencephp/Opulence/application/rdev/models/configs/README.md

   2. [JSON Config Reader](#json-config-reader)

 ## Introduction
 **RDev** allows you to create configs to easily read and validate settings.
-Using *config readers*, you can read a config from files or from input in a method.
+Using *config readers*, you can read a config from a file or from input to a method.

 ## Basic Usage
 #### Config
 A basic config class is already set up at `RDev\Models\Configs\Config`.
 It provides methods for validating, initializing from an array, and converting to an array.
 Additionally, it implements `\ArrayAccess`, allowing you to use the config like an array.

 #### Validation
-By default, `isValid` returns true.
-However, you can override `isValid` in your custom config class with your own validation logic to prevent invalid configs.
-To require certain fields, you can take advantage of `hasRequiredFields`:
+By default, `isValid()` returns true.
+However, you can override `isValid()` in your custom config class with your own validation logic to prevent invalid configs.
+To require certain fields, you can take advantage of `hasRequiredFields()`:
 ```php
 use RDev\Models\Configs;